 Mobile phone services are limited in some areas.
 Please contact your service provider for details of coverage before you go.

-We will provide you with a key(s) to the facility for use during your stay.
-These are to be returned to the Property Manager (or nominee) when you leave.
+We will provide you with a key to the facility for use during your stay.
+All keys are to be returned to the Property Manager (or nominee) when you leave.

 Each site has cooking equipment such as pots and pans, electric jug and toaster; cutlery, crockery, cooking utensils, storage containers and a microwave oven.
 There is also a washing machine, iron and ironing board.

-Cooking facilities are available at all accommodation sites, and you will need to supply your food.
+Cooking facilities are available at all accommodation sites, and you will need to supply your own food.
 It is a good idea to place your food in marked containers.
 If you have special dietary requirements, you may need to bring these items with you as they may not be available in more remote communities.
 You should also be aware that if you arrive on a Sunday, shops may not be open.
 Please note that ‘food' includes tea, coffee, and other staple ingredients.

 You may be able to arrange meals through the local hospital/health centre kitchen if you’re doing a placement there.
 The Property Manager (or nominee) will be able to advise you.

 This depends on whether you are in a share house, who manages the house (Centre for Rural Health or Department of Health and Human Services) and how many other students are there.
 Sometimes it’s not appropriate so you will need to ask permission beforehand.
-Contact the Centre for Rural Health.
+Please contact the Centre for Rural Health.